redhat-developer/service-endpoint-definition/README.md

       type: Ready
 ```

-The output verifies that all conditions under the status field have their status field set to True.
-The output establishes that all the values from the secret are projected as binding data into the ssm-bee deployment and the workload is now connected to the backing service.
+The output verifies that all conditions under the `status` field have their `status` field set to `True`.
+The output establishes that all the values from the secret are projected as binding data into the `ssm-bee` deployment and the workload is now connected to the backing service.